 Click through the legend to explore the impact of various project types and lifecycles on oil supply growth through 2030.

-The marginal cost of supply in the long-term is expected to be in the $60-70/bbl range, thanks to slow demand growth and cost improvements on the supply side
+The marginal cost of supply in the long-term is expected to be in the $65-75/bbl range in the long term, thanks to sustained cost compression, operational efficiency improvements, and slow demand growth

 WHAT'S IN THE REPORT